Dosage of TDI – toluene diisocyanate

 Importance of dosage

-- It allows the regulatory compliance of materials intended to come into contact with consumers to be verified.
+- It allows verification of the regulatory compliance of materials intended to come into contact with consumers.

-- It guarantees health safety by limiting the risks linked to residual TDI emissions.
+- It guarantees health safety by limiting the risks associated with residual TDI emissions.

 - He participates in quality control and validation of industrial processes.

-- It is essential in the context of compliance with REACH and CLP regulations, as well as for certain specific requirements for materials in contact with foodstuffs (MCDA).
+- It is essential in the context of compliance with REACH and CLP regulations, as well as for certain requirements specific to materials in contact with food (MCDA).

 Analytical methods

-- Gas chromatography coupled with mass spectrometry (GC-MS), providing high sensitivity to detect TDI at trace levels.
+- Gas chromatography coupled with mass spectrometry (GC-MS), offering high sensitivity for detecting TDI at trace levels.

 These methods allow for the precise measurement of the presence and concentration of TDI in a wide variety of media.